What is Maine's Law on Marriage

 Who may get married in Maine?

 Under Maine statute, “Marriage is the legally recognized union of 2 people.
 Gender-specific terms relating to the marital relationship or familial relationships must be construed to be gender-neutral for all purposes throughout the law, whether in the context of statute, administrative or court rule, policy, common law or any other source of civil law” (see 19-A MRSA 650-A).
-19-A MRSA §701 prohibits the following types of marriages: marriage out of Maine to evade law, certain marriages performed in another state not recognized in Maine, prohibitions based on degrees of consanguinity, persons legally determined to be incapacitated under the law, and polygamy.
+19-A MRSA §701 prohibits the following types of marriages: marriage outside of Maine to evade law, certain marriages performed in another state not recognized in Maine, marriage among family members within certain degrees of consanguinity, polygamy, and marriage of persons subject to guardianship without the approval of the appointed guardian.

 Where do I get a marriage license?